SophieHYe/page/README.md

 My research on multimodal agentic coding (AI4Code) focuses on making programming more efficient and accessible.
 I specialize in AI-assisted program repair to automate bug detection and fixing, as well as in test generation and fault localization to streamline software development.

 Previously, I was a postdoctoral researcher at Carnegie Mellon University, working with Prof. Claire Le Goues.
 I completed my B.S. degree from Sichuan University and my Ph.D. from KTH Royal Institute of Technology, where I was fortunate to be advised by Prof. Martin Monperrus and Prof. Benoit Baudry.
-I’m grateful that my research is funded by [WASP](https://wasp-sweden.org/), which has opened up many opportunities for me.
+I’m grateful that my research was funded by [WASP](https://wasp-sweden.org/), which has opened up many opportunities for me.